ELELAB/LipidDyn/README.md

 In order to be installed and work, LipidDyn requires Python version >= 3.8.
 The workflow was successfully installed and tested using Ubuntu v18.04 Bionic Beaver -XXX and MacOs 10.15 MacOs 12.1 Monterey.

+In this fork I have introduced few improvement

 ## Set of Analysis

 ### Thickness and Area per Lipid